ImSimpy/The-First-Descendant-Asset-Locations/Descendants.md

 >[!TIP]
-> most of the time with these path you have to press the folder at the end of the patch
+> Most of the time with these path you have to press the folder at the end of the patch
 >
 >
 >